 This guide provides information for OEMs (Original Equipment Manufacturers) that are working to enable Vuforia Engine on custom hardware using the Vuforia Driver API.

-To create a custom driver your equipment should have hardware which includes a Positional Device Tracker as well as an image (preferably RGB) camera.
-Integrating a device tracker and providing per-frame camera intrinsics with a custom driver for Vuforia Engine will allow Engine to accurately display AR content.
-Device poses from a device tracker are necessary for Area Targets to function, and without device poses Model Target tracking stability is significantly reduced.
+This document focuses on hardware which includes a positional device tracker as well as an image (preferably RGB) camera.
+Integrating a device tracker and providing per-frame camera intrinsics with a custom driver will allow Engine to accurately display AR content in relation to tracked objects.
+In addition, device poses from a device tracker are necessary for Area Targets to function, and without device poses, Model Target tracking stability is significantly reduced.
+Please see Creating a Camera Driver if you are looking for camera-only driver API.

 NOTE: Driver development is an advanced topic and requires significant expertise.